micahchoo/khattamicah.xyz/_notes/Capstone Reflections - Care-full Collaborations.md

 ## Clusters of care
    ### Oiling the Wheels - Archetypes
 -   The maintainers do the work of keeping things alive.
 Annemarie talks about this as lot more than just routine(mundane work).
-It is the understanding that in the \[\[logic of care\]\], things shift and conversations must keep happening.
+It is the understanding that in the logic of care, things shift and conversations must keep happening.
 The maintainers keep an attitude of tenacity and adaptibility(AM) and learn to keep trying because the action is the moral activity of care.
 -   The maintainers that I have observed range from Shreyas to Vinay to Dilip to Supriya, from the understanding that the work must continue.
 As soon as the lockdown was announced, Shreyas got together with Geeta and Supriya in trying to build a website for DLL.
 It was a process of learning together on various platforms and trying things out.
 -   Design Beku. in a conversation about how the a big designer's collective was running the design equivalent of a hackathon.
 Naveen said how the long work has to find a home in db after the hackathon.
 The initial momentum of many of these projects had failed.
 -   This doesn't mean that the maintainers are strangers to failure.
 For a common lunch that was supposed to bring together various voices of Bidar to discuss the matter of responding to CAA-NRC, someone slipped through the invitations.
 I was told that it hurt because a woman writer had not been invited.
 Dilip told me later how it was a failure of planning and how it meant that she would drift apart a little.
 But he was confident in how they would win her trust back.
 -   Maintainers must also understand the role of people-their bodies, their practices and their places to hold networks together.
 Liyaqat sir, is a renowned collector of historical artifacts.
 Shreyas tells me that this also however his lament.
 When they met him for the first time, he lamented the fact that his children wouldn't keep up his practice and that this practice of held so little value in the eyes of the public.
-Whereas he had such amazing items ranging from \[\[dunno\]\].
+Whereas he had such amazing items ranging from dunno.
 He told me about how these artifacts and their stories made L a keeper of public memory rather than just a collector of antiquities.
 They therefore used some of the funds to send him timely appreciation packages for his work.
    ### Making as a practice
         -   The slow and Polished
         -   The quick and dirty